9 Reasons to Focus On Patient Experience in 2022

 When Colleen Prescott woke up, she noticed that the muscles on the left side of her face were weak and drooped.

-Her provider had recently implemented WELL, allowing her to easily text the office.
+Luckily for Colleen, her provider had recently implemented the WELL platform, so she was easily able to text the office.
 Moments later, a nurse responded and urged her to go to the emergency room because her symptoms mirrored those of a stroke.

 “I wouldn’t have called my doctor and sat on hold for half an hour — I probably would have just ignored it,” Prescott* says.
 “Texting allowed me to reach out quickly and get an answer right away.”